dotnet/csharplang/proposals/yield-in-try-catch.md

 }
 ```

 These restrictions exist in large part because it presented technical challenges for the native compiler and it wasn't a high enough priority item.
-That is no longer a blocker as the state machine in Rsolyn supports the types of transforms necessary to support this feature.
+That is no longer a blocker as the state machine in Roslyn supports the types of transforms necessary to support this feature.
 There are still several semantic challenges to work through and this proposal has been written to address those.

 This proposal will allow for the common cases of `yield` within `try` and `catch` without the awkward workarounds that are necessary today to move the `yield` outside the `try`.